angel-langdon/react-fibonacci-calculator/README.md

 [X] The component will display an input field, a button and an empty div where we will display some information

-- For this I have created different React components:
+- For this requirement I have created different React components:
   - `NaturalNumberInput`
   - `CalculationResults`

 [X] The input field should allow only numeric values
-- For this I have added some validation in the `NaturalNumberInput` component
+- For this requirement I have added text validation in the `NaturalNumberInput` component

 [X] When you click the button, the app should get the value from the input, send it to a function that will run some calculations and then display the result inside the empty div
-- For this I had to create React state variables using `useState` hook in the `App`component
+- For this requirement I had to create React state variables using `useState` hook in the `App`component
 ``` javascript
   const [inputValue, setInputValue] = useState("");
   const [result, setResult] = useState(undefined);